If you are planning on working in Denmark, you will have to know some of these relevant things in order to get work.

 Since most people speak English in Denmark, especially in businesses, you will find it easy to get along speaking English.
 See the language section for more information about learning Danish.

 Businesses in Denmark are run a bit differently than in England or America.
 There is a very open attitude among employers and employees.
 There is a lot of open dialogue and a more relaxed atmosphere than you might be used to elsewhere.
+Very informal work attire and attitudes.
+This is often referred to as flat management by many expats in Denmark.

 Employers are very concerned about keeping employees up-to-date, so there is much on-going education being offered and employees are expected to take advantage of such opportunities.
 You may also find that, while working in Denmark, your work and home life is a bit more balanced.
 It is common for both men and women to have time off from work for “pregnancy leave”.